VROOM-Project/vroom/docs/API.md

 ### Skills

-Use `skills` to describe a problem where not all jobs can be served by all vehicles.
+Use `skills` to describe a problem where not all tasks can be served by all vehicles.
 Job skills are mandatory, i.e. a job can only be served by a vehicle that has **all** its required skills.
+In other
-In other words: job `j` is eligible to vehicle `v` iff `j.skills` is included in `v.skills`.
+words: job `j` is eligible to vehicle `v` iff `j.skills` is included in `v.skills`.

 In order to ease modeling problems with no skills required, it is assumed that there is no restriction at all if no `skills` keys are provided.

-### Job priorities
+### Task priorities

-Useful in situations where not all jobs can be performed, to gain some control on which jobs are unassigned.
-Setting a high `priority` value for some jobs will tend as much as possible to have them included in the solution over lower-priority jobs.
+Useful in situations where not all tasks can be performed, to gain some control on which tasks are unassigned.
+Setting a high `priority` value for some tasks will tend as much as possible to have them included in the solution over lower-priority tasks.

 ### Time windows